zichuan-li/openwrt-mx4300/snapshot-dependency-guide.md

 src/gz openwrt_telephony https://downloads.openwrt.org/snapshots/packages/aarch64_cortex-a53/telephony
 ```

-The first line, `openwrt_core` includes some important packages along with all *latest* kmods and the `openwrt_kmods` line is the kmods feed
+The first line, `openwrt_core` includes some important packages along with all *latest* kmods and the `openwrt_kmods` line is the kmod feed
-matching current running system, thus opkg gets duplicates kmods entries when the snapshot is outdated, and throws error as it tries to get (newer) kmods from `openwrt_core`.
+matching current running system, opkg gets two entries for each kmod once the snapshot is outdated, throws error when trying to install (newer) kmods from `openwrt_core`.

 ### The fix